 Use this second handout on color theory to teach your students about matching nail color to clients' skin tone.

-Keywords: color theory instructors nail school student issues
+Keywords: instructors nail school student issues

 Use this colorwheel handout to teach your students about color theory.
 Look for Part 2 next week about matching color to clients' skintones.